Marikina–Pasig station

-Marikina–Pasig station (also known as Marikina station) is an elevated Manila Light Rail Transit (LRT) station situated on Line 2.
-It is located in Barangay San Roque, Marikina City, near the tripoint boundary of Pasig City, Metro Manila and Cainta, Rizal, Philippines.
-The station is located on the stretch of Marikina–Infanta Highway near the intersection of Gil Fernando Avenue–Felix Avenue and is named after the cities of Marikina and Pasig which the station straddles between.
+Marikina–Pasig station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system in San Roque, Marikina, near the tripoint boundary of Pasig, Metro Manila and Cainta, Rizal.
+The station is situated on the stretch of Marikina–Infanta Highway near the intersection of Gil Fernando Avenue–Felix Avenue and is named after the cities of Marikina and Pasig which the station straddles between.

 Marikina–Pasig station serves as the twelfth station for trains headed to Antipolo and the second station for trains headed to Recto.
 This is the line's last station in Metro Manila from Recto station before heading to the line's eastern terminus at Antipolo.

 History

+The East Extension was suggested in 1999 as part of the Metro Manila Urban Transportation Integration Study (MMUTIS), which advocated for extending the LRT Line 2 toward Antipolo.
+Initially, the proposed station was referred to as Midtown Subdivision during the planning phase.

-Marikina–Pasig station was constructed as part of the Line 2 East Extension, which calls for a 3.8 km extension eastward from Santolan station and the construction of two stations.
+Marikina–Pasig station was constructed as part of the extension, which calls for a 3.8 km extension eastward from Santolan station and the construction of two stations.
 The station during its inception was called "Emerald", but was renamed as "Marikina" in January 2021 prior to its opening.
 It was renamed a second time on October 31, 2021, as "Marikina–Pasig".

 Construction of the East Extension began in 2015, while the Antipolo and Marikina–Pasig station broke ground in May 2017.
 The opening of the extension was supposed to be in the fourth quarter of 2020, but was postponed repeatedly due to the COVID-19 pandemic and various circumstances in integrating the east extension to the line's existing systems.

 The east extension was inaugurated on July 1, 2021, and Marikina–Pasig station opened to the public on July 5, 2021.
 Rides for the East Extension were free of charge until July 18, 2021.
 When the station opened, the westbound platform was only operational for temporary bidirectional shuttle services since the integration works of the east extension to the line's existing systems was not completed.
 The eastbound platform became operable on September 3, 2021, after integration works were completed.